Dennis W. Schulstad: Political background

 Schulstad was the Republican candidate for Lieutenant Governor with Cal Ludeman during the 1986 Minnesota Gubernatorial race.
 The pair won the Republican primary election and lost the general election to Governor Rudy Perpich.
+He was the elected member of the Minneapolis City Council for nine terms from 1976 until he retired in 1998.
+He won each election with 65% or more of the vote.
+He was the only Republican endorsed office holder in Minneapolis and after he retired, no Republican has been elected in that city.